 The activity theory model in an inclusive classroom

-The activity theory model consists of a subject, object, and a tool through which they interact.
-Engeström, Miettinen, Punamäki, and Lena (1999) state that, ”these tools are exteriorized forms of mental processes manifested in constructs, whether physical or psychological.
+The activity theory model consists of a subject, object, and tool through which they interact.
+Engeström, Miettinen, Punamäki, and Lena (1999) state that ”these tools are exteriorized forms of mental processes manifested in constructs, whether physical or psychological.
 AT recognizes the internalization and externalization of cognitive processes involved in the use of tools, as well as the transformation or development that results from the interaction.”